If you are living or traveling east of Columbia near I-77, you’re likely to hear the occasional bugle call.

 And even more important, that’s the sound of money rolling into the Midlands, courtesy of the U.S. military.

-Fort Jackson in Columbia, McEntire Joint Nation Guard Base in Eastover and Shaw Air Force Base in Sumter put $7.1 billion a year in total economic impact into the Midlands economy.
-That’s $1 billion more than the estimated economic impact of Boeing on the Charleston area.
+Fort Jackson in Columbia, McEntire Joint Nation Guard Base in Eastover and Shaw Air Force Base in Sumter put more than $4 billion a year in total economic impact into the Midlands economy.
+That’s billion with a capital “B.”

-In addition, Fort Jackson, the nation’s largest U.S. Army training base, employs more than 12,000 people — military and civilian.
+In addition, Fort Jackson, the nation’s largest U.S. Army training base, employs nearly 8,000 people — military and civilian.
 In addition, the fort graduates about 50,000 soldiers every year, and the once-a-week graduations — awesome and open to the public — draw thousands of families to Columbia to eat, drink and cheer for junior.